-MUSIC PREPARATORY PROGRAM
+MUSIC PREPARATORY PROGRAM & ENSEMBLES

-L&C is committed to providing quality music instruction and creative opportunities to community members of all ages and at all levels of ability.
+Lewis and Clark is committed to providing quality music instruction and creative performance opportunities in ensembles to community members of all ages and at all levels of ability.
 The Music Preparatory Program employs a large and diverse faculty to offer private instruction in all instruments and voice to develop the talents of not only accomplished musicians, but also those who have the desire to perform for their own enjoyment.
 Private lessons for adults and children ages six and up are available in piano, electric keyboard, violin, viola, cello, string bass, guitar, electric bass, voice, flute/piccolo, clarinet, saxophone, bassoon, oboe, French horn, trumpet, trombone, baritone horn, tuba, percussion, and organ.
-For information about lessons, call 468-4733.
+Performance opportunities are available in concert band, jazz band, choir, symphony orchestra, guitar ensemble, and the community handbell choir.
+For information about lessons or ensembles, call the Music Department at 618-468-4733.